-International Students: English as a Second Language (ESL) Program

-ESL Skills is a course that runs concurrently with Writing Studio, and is required for international students whose English proficiency is not sufficient to foster success in their major and other courses.
+International Students: English as a Second Language (ESL) Program to foster success in their major and other courses.
 A speaking proficiency, listening comprehension and writing proficiency tests will be administered during the first few days of Student Orientation to determine whether a student requires additional ESL Skills classes.